rOpenSpain/enseResp/README.md

 <!-- badges: end -->

-`enseResp` is a R package to tidily access healthcare data from the Spanish Health Survey released by the Spanish Health Ministry.
+`enseResp` is a R package to tidily access healthcare data from the Spanish Health Survey (SHS) released by the Spanish Health Ministry.
 The main goal of `enseResp` is to provide data ready for analysis for researchers or other stakeholders interested in exploring health microdata in Spain.
-The current version of `enseResp` consists of the survey corresponding to 2017/19 and compiles the surveys associated with the adult, children and household samples.
+The current version of `enseResp` provides information about the SNS editions of 2017/19 and 2011/12 and compiles the surveys associated with the adult, children and household samples.

 ## Installation